-I'm a bit embarrassed to tell you that although Sam just turned three, he still isn't fully weaned nor fully potty-trained.
+I'm a bit embarrassed to tell you that although Sam just turned three, he still isn't fully weaned.

-It's been a bit tiring to find meals that he likes to eat on a consistent basis.
-One day, he loves a food, and the next, he wants nothing to do with it!
+It's been a bit tiring to find meals that he likes to eat on a consistent basis, but these oatmeal protein pancakes have fit the bill nicely!

 My little diablo!

-They’re simple, sugar-free, and fairly high in natural protein making them a pretty good snack or breakfast.
 Personally, I can eat pancakes any time of the day, so these have been known to become my pre-gym snack.
-I make this recipe, top them with my Gooey Apples and Peanut Butter Frosting…yumsies!

 My husband and Natalie are also fans, particularly when they're paired with butter and maple syrup.